Choosing The Right Size Cutting Board

 From what we understand, the moisture on the surface of the board is wicked into the interior, carrying bacteria with it.
 Because wood dries from the inside out, the bacteria will subsequently die due to a lack of moisture.

-A type 3, waterproof cross-linked polymer glue that is FDA approved as food safe is the best choice.
+A type 3, waterproof cross-linked polymer glue that is FDA approved as food safe is the best choice, and is what we use to glue up our cutting boards.
 Yellow carpenters glues will melt with water contact, polyurethane glues are hard and will flake off and type 2 glues are only water resistant.

 The rubber tips do four things: absorb shocks when chopping, keep the board steady and stable during use, allow for easier handhold when moving and gives a space for air circulation to keep the underside dry.